coinbase/coinbase-wallet-sdk/packages/wallet-sdk/docs/migration_guide.md

 # Coinbase Wallet SDK Migration Guide (v3 to v4)

+## `CoinbaseWalletSDK` changes

+- `CoinbaseWalletSDK.disconnect()` public instance method is deprecated
+  - still in place but only clears storage and does not reset WalletLink
+  - dapps should call `CoinbaseWalletProvider.disconnect()` instead
+- `CoinbaseWalletSDK.setAppInfo()` public instance method is deprecated for non-extension use cases
+  - Dapps should pass in `appName` and `appLogoUrl` via `CoinbaseWalletSDKOptions` at SDK initialization

 ## `CoinbaseWalletSDKOptions` changes

 ```
+// v4
 export interface CoinbaseWalletSDKOptions {
   appName: string;
   appLogoUrl?: string;